Lemon, Parsley and Basil Pesto

 • 2 Jars

-• With a paring knife, obtain 50 g of peels from the lemons previously washed and dried.
-Be careful to remove as much of the white part as possible, otherwise, it would give the lemon, parsley, and basil pesto a slightly bitter note.
+• Using a paring knife obtain 2 oz (about 50 g) of peel from previously washed and dried lemons.
+Be careful to remove as much of the white pith as possible, otherwise the lemon, parsley and basil pesto will take on a bitter note.

 lemon peels for fresh lemon pesto

-• After peeling and chopping the garlic, place it in the bowl along with the lemon peels.
+• After peeling and roughly chopping the garlic, place it in the bowl of the processor together with the lemon peels.

 lemon peels and garlic for fresh lemon pesto